Embeds public Google Spreadsheets, Apps Scripts, or CSV files in WordPress posts or pages as HTML tables or interactive charts, and more.

 Queries are also useful if your spreadsheet contains complex data from which many different charts can be created, allowing you to select only the parts of your spreadsheet that you'd like to use to compose the interactive chart.

-You can also supply the URL of any file online to load a preview of that document on your blog.
+You can also supply the URL of any file online to load a preview of that file on your blog.
 To do so, supply the file's URL as your

 To tweak the way your preview looks, you can use the